 Financial statements normalization involves adjusting non-recurring expenses or revenues in financial statements or metrics so that they only reflect the usual transactions of a company.
-Financial statements often contain expenses that do not constitute the normal business operations and that may hurt the company’s earnings.
+Financial statements often contain expenses that do not constitute a company’s normal business operations and that may hurt the company’s earnings.
 The purpose of normalization is to eliminate such anomalies and provide accurate historical information that enables reliable comparisons and forecasting.

 Normalizing adjustments to the financial statements are made for a variety of reasons.
-If the company is seeking external funding, normalized financial statements provide the investor or lender with a clear picture of the actual expenses, revenues and cash flow during a particular period.
+If the company is seeking external funding, normalized financial statements provide the investor or lender with a clear picture of the actual expenses, revenues, and cash flow of the company during a particular period.
 Also, when selling the business, a potential buyer will want to see the normalized statements to gauge whether the business has been profitable overall.
 When adjusting the financial statements, you should only remove discretionary expenses and one-time gains or expenses that are unrepresentative of normal operating expenses of the business.
-Here are examples of normalizing adjustments:
+Here are some examples of normalizing adjustments:

-In most private companies, the owners have the discretion over the amount of salaries and allowances that they draw from the company accounts.
+In most private companies, the owners have discretion over the amount of salaries and allowances that they draw from the company accounts.
 Also, the owners may decide to pay their personal expenses through the company accounts.
 Such expenditures may include travel allowances, internet costs, entertainment, vehicle, fuel, etc. These costs reduce the net revenue of the company.
 When selling the company, appraisers must add back these expenses to the company earnings.

-A company may decide to pay rent that is above or below the market rate, where the company premises are owned by the company or a holding company.
+A company may decide to pay rent that is above or below the market rate when the company premises are owned by the company or a holding company.
 Adjusting the rental expense to reflect the prevailing market value will help normalize the financial statements.
-Also, where the company earns a rental income from its properties which does not constitute a part of the company’s core business operations, this income should be eliminated from the financial statements.
+Also, where the company earns a rental income from its properties that does not constitute a part of the company’s core business operations, this income should be eliminated from the financial statements.
 Also, any loans related to such properties should be removed from the company’s balance sheet.